kkakaei/KKDownload/README.md

 ```
 also you can change them using `setters`

-`saveDownload()` method will store download data in a SQLite3 database for next usage it will return the id of download wich help you to load the download with `loadDownload($id)` methed
+`saveDownload()` method will store download data in a SQLite3 database for next usage it will return the id of download which help you to load the download with `loadDownload($id)` method

 **if you want use downloadCount you must save download just one time and it automatically do other things**